Aldershot Division Open: History

 The Aldershot Division Open Tournament were established in 1879.
 The tournament was staged at the Aldershot Divisional LTC, Aldershot Garrison, Hampshire, England.
-This military sports tournament organised by the Aldershot Division of the British Army was a open competition for serving officers of the division, and civilian amateur tennis players.
+This military sports tournament organised by the Aldershot Division of the British Army was an open competition for serving officers of the division, and civilian amateur tennis players.
 The tournament ran for just seven editions before it was abolished in 1885.